cjhannay26/hannay-cybe465-programming-assignment-1/README.txt

 How my Program is Compiled (Interpreted since it is in Python):

-1) Open Visual Studio code
+1) Open Visual Studio code and go to the command terminal

 2) Make sure the Python is installed
-    Check this in the terminal by running the command python --version
+    Check this in the terminal by running the command python --version If Python is not installed, download and install it here: python.org

+3) Open up the project's directory containing the access.py file, which is meant to be the main file of the program

-3) Use the python command with the following arguments to test for both of my created used python access.py testcase1.txt python access.py testcase2.txt
+4) Use the python command with the following arguments to test for both of my created used python access.py testcase1.txt python access.py testcase2.txt

+    These commands would execute the main script (access.py) with the specified test case files as the inputs

     (access.py is the main/top-level file with the MyFacebook class which handles the access control by importing management classes for friends, lists, and pictures, in addition to logging information to audit.txt)